 - 13.01 All activities for funding reimbursement must be executed within the geographic area defined by the grant proposal.
-The PSN focus area is Detroit's 9th precinct, and hotspots within the 9th precinct.
-This area is bounded by McNichols (South), Gratiot to 7 Mile and 7 Mile to Hayes (East), Hoover to 7 Mile and 7 Mile to Outer Drive (West), and 8 Mile (North). - 13.02 Contractors involved in Project Safe Neighborhoods are required to submit invoices no later than 7 days after the month of the invoice (Example, May 2019 invoice must be submitted by June 7, 2019, in order to be paid by June 14, 2019 if approved).
+The PSN focus area is Detroit's 9th precinct, and hotspots within the 9th precinct. - 13.02 Contractors involved in Project Safe Neighborhoods are required to submit invoices no later than 7 days after the month of the invoice (Example, May 2023 invoice must be submitted by June 7, 2023, in order to be paid by June 14, 2023 if approved).
 Invoices should contain the following pieces of information that tie the expense directly to the funded program: - Name of contractor and invoice date. - Invoice number, as assigned by the contractor. - Description, price, and quantity of the item and/or services actually delivered that match each line in the approved budget.
-Examples of required and authorized documentation include: - Time Sheets - Payment Receipts - Mileage Forms - Conference Registrations including Training Topics and verification of attendance - Lodging - Payment terms that include the contractors' invoice due date.
+Examples of required and authorized documentation include: - Time Sheets - Payment Receipts - Mileage Forms - Conference Registrations including Training Topics and verification of attendance - Lodging - Payment terms that include the contractors' invoice due date. - Other substantiating documentation or information as required by a contract. - Name, title, telephone number, and complete mailing address of contract contact person.